FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 (iii)

-Circulated, report of the Chairperson of the **Economic Development,**

-**Enterprise, Tourism and Planning** Strategic Policy Committee dated 2nd July,
+Circulated, report of the Chairperson of the **Economic Development,Enterprise, Tourism and Planning** Strategic Policy Committee dated 2nd July,

 2025, in relation to Meeting of the Committee held on 23rd June, 2025,